maxschelski/figureflow/README.md

 # Usage Examples
 Some documentation of how to generate movies can be found in the folder "scripts" in create_movies.py. <br/><br/>
-Many usage examples covering almost all of the features of figureflow can be found in the the folder "scripts" for generating figures (under "scripts/figures") or movies (under "scripts/movies").<br/>
+Many usage examples covering almost all of the features of figureflow can be found in the the folder "scripts" for generating figures (under "scripts/figures") or movies (under "scripts/movies").
+The figures and movies are from Schelski and Bradke 2022.<br/>
 To find out which examples might be interesting to you, start by looking
 - in "data/example_figures" for generated figures (as .png file, e.g. data/example_figures/figure1.png) or
 - in "data/example_movies" for generated movies (as .mp4 file, e.g. data/example_movies/MovieS1.mp4)